yereverluvinunclebert/Neptune-VB6-Widget/readme.md

  windows.
 Mouse hover over the widget and press CTRL+mousewheel up/down to resize.
 It works well on Windows XP to Windows 11.

- The Mars VB6 widget is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.
+ The Neptune VB6 widget is Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.

  This version was developed on Windows 7 using 32 bit VisualBasic 6 as a FOSS